 EUROPE has proposed a law banning or restricting single-use plastics, the UN has released a policy roadmap on how to restrict the use of plastic, and there have been a wave of pledges from people and companies worldwide to phase out the plastic that is causing extreme damage to the environment.

-Plastic is undeniably a useful and convenient commodity, however of the 9bn t of it that has been produced since the 1950s, only 9% has been recycled.
+Plastic is undeniably a useful and convenient commodity, however of the 6.3bn t of plastic waste that has been produced since the 1950s, only 9% has been recycled.
 Around 12% has been incinerated, and the remaining 79% is either dumped in landfills or in the environment.
-If humanity continues this trend, there will be 12bn t of plastic in landfills and the environment by 2050.
+If humanity continues this trend, there will be 12bn t of plastic in landfills in the environment by 2050.

 Most plastics don’t biodegrade, and they can take hundreds or even thousands of years to decompose.
 A significant amount of plastic ends up in the oceans where it creates severe problems for marine wildlife through entanglement, ingestion, pollution through the release of toxic chemicals, or by acting as a raft to transport invasive species.